jtopnani/Unicorn-Companies/README.md

 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
 - Step 4 : It was observed that in none of the columns errors & empty values were present except column named "City" in which some values were null values.
-- Step 5 : For calculating average delay time, null values were not taken into account as only less than 1% values are null in this column(i.e column named "Arrival Delay")
+- Step 5 : Also since all investors for a given company were given in one row (each investor name separated by a comma), so first of all column named "investors" was split at each occurance of delimiter in power query editor & then unpivot columns feature was used to bring all of them in one column.
 - Step 6 : In the report view, under the view tab, theme was selected.
 - Step 7 : Since the data contains various ratings, thus in order to represent ratings, a new visual was added using the three ellipses in the visualizations pane in report view.
 - Step 8 : Visual filters (Slicers) were added for four fields named "Class", "Customer Type", "Gate Location" & "Type of travel".